Animal Care and Human Subjects Committee

 First time submitters may wish to view this list of frequently asked questions.
 This will help to reduce the numbers of resubmissions you may need to make.

-Click HERE to download the proposal form.
+Click on the Human Subjects Form link below to download the proposal form.
 Please combine all documents into one file if possible.
+Only faculty members should send proposals to ACHS!
+If you are a student, your proposal must go through your faculty advisor.

 Contact the ACHS